 Supporting Children During International Relocations

-Honour the home you’re leaving behind: While it might be tempting to minimise any sadness about the move, it’s important for children – and adults – to acknowledge the home and people they’ll be leaving behind.
-Depending on the age of your child, you might consider helping to create a photo album that commemorates his/her favourite places and people.
-It can also be helpful to read children’s books about moving or watch age appropriate films, such as Inside Out (for younger children) or The Karate Kid (for teenagers).
+Honor the home you’re leaving behind: While it might be tempting to minimize any sadness about the move, it’s important for children – and adults – to acknowledge the home and people they’ll be leaving behind.
+Depending on the age of your child, you might consider helping to create a photo album that commemorates his/her favorite places and people.
+It can also be helpful to read children’s books about moving or watch age-appropriate films, such as Inside Out (for younger children) or The Karate Kid (for teenagers).
 Most importantly, don’t avoid mentioning any nervousness that you may also feel regarding the move.
 Being honest about your concerns while also demonstrating excitement about a new experience will help to validate his/her feelings.

-Plan ahead regarding your child’s “comfort items:” Before move out day, set aside any items your child will want to bring on the plane to ensure they don’t get packed away, including cuddly toys, a favourite blanket, iPad, etc. When packing, clearly label a box or two of your child’s favourite items that should be opened first upon arrival at your new home.
+Plan ahead regarding your child’s “comfort items:” Before move-out day, set aside any items your child will want to bring on the plane to ensure they don’t get packed away, including stuffed animals, a favorite blanket, iPad, etc. When packing, clearly label a box or two of your child’s favorite items that should be opened first upon arrival at your new home.
 Always remember that an item that may not seem important to you may mean the world to your child.
-Once you arrive, consider having some favourite foods shipped from home, as having familiar comforts in an unfamiliar space will help to ease the transition.
+Once you arrive, consider having some favorite foods shipped from home, as having familiar comforts in an unfamiliar space will help to ease the transition.
 Pets, too, should always be a consideration.
 Children – and many adults – see pets as members of the family; Making arrangements to bring them along on an international relocation goes a long way toward helping children adjust in a new location.

 Though an international move may initially inspire feelings of uncertainty for children, with the right support they can flourish in their new environments, benefitting from a variety of factors that can only a move abroad can provide.
 Ultimately, children will take their cues from the adults in their lives.
 If parents share that they will miss their friends and home, but are excited to build a new life, children will feel more secure in their own feelings and the decision to move.
 Maintaining open communication, providing children with a sense of involvement, and demonstrating an air of optimism all help children to thrive during a move abroad.